 - Many context-dependent special features. - Most often the weighting of features is linear but multistep lookahead is involved. - Most often the training is done by trial and error.

 - Rollout algorithms

 - Cost improvement property

 - Discrete deterministic problems

-- Sequential consistency and greedy algorithms
+- Approximations of rollout algorithms

-- Sequential improvement
+- Discretization of continuous time

+- Discretization of continuous space

+- Other suboptimal approaches

 ROLLOUT ALGORITHMS